elliotwoods/ofxPlugin/Readme.md

 # Requirements

 Currently runs on oF 0.9.0 in Windows.
 OSX support coming later.
-Tested on Visual Studio 2015.
+Tested on Visual Studio 2015, but should work on earlier versions too (if you switch the `Platform Toolset` in the appropriate projects).

+## Addon dependencies

+You must have the following addons available in your `addons` folder:

+* [ofxSingleton](https://github.com/elliotwoods/ofxSingleton) (tested with 3af7ff04ff2fcb71a11c0960e8dfe32f043f4165 on 2015/10/08)
+* [ofxAddonLib](https://github.com/elliotwoods/ofxAddonLib)   (tested with 6c3b3a6bfcaacf8b6340abb8444030e604b65e89 on 2015/10/08)

 # Todo

-Auto-name handling (currently digging the names out of dumpbin logs).
+Auto-name handling for symbols to import (currently digging the names out of dumpbin logs).

 # Notes